ashaney/traveled/README.md

 ---

-**Start tracking your Japan adventures today and see your travel story come to life!** 🇯🇵✈️
+**Start tracking your travel adventures today and see your travel story come to life!** 🗺️✈️

+*Currently featuring Japan 🇯🇵 | USA 🇺🇸 coming soon!*